edwin-niwaha/sponsorship_mis/README.md

-# PERPETUAL-SMS PROJECT
+# SPSONSORSHIP MIS PROJECT
-_A sponsorship management web application developed in Django_
+_A sponsorship Management Information System developed in Django_

 ## Requirements
 Make sure you have python and Node js installed on your system: